mondersky/tabscolor-vscode/README.md

 ## Quickstart

-Install the extension, restart your vs code (not just reload), right click on any tab and select from the color menu.
+Install the extension, RESTART your vscode (not just reload), right click on any tab and select from the color menu.
 You can also use settings for coloring based on path or filetype.

 ### Customize VSCode tab color by file types